Afghanistan: What is the Taliban's religious ideology? | DW | 02.11.2021

 "The Taliban represented no one but themselves, and they recognized no Islam but their own.
 But they had an ideological base, an extreme form of Deobandism preached by Pakistani Islamic outfits in Afghan refugee camps in Pakistan."

-"The ideology established at that time then formed the ideological foundation of today's Taliban."
+"The ideology established at that time then formed the ideological foundation of today's Taliban," Karimi said.

 Women, in particular, are bearing the brunt of the new Taliban rule at the moment.